eWho are the Councillors?

 What does the Parish Council actually do?

 The Parish Council is responsible for setting the precept.
 This is money that the Council receives to cover the cost of the services it provides and any staff costs.
 The precept is one element of the Council Tax householders pay.
-The Councils employs a clerk to oversee its day to day affairs.
 The Council is responsible for the following property in the village:

 In addition the Council provides financial support to village organisations by making a donations to the PCC, The Friends of Lidgate Churchyard and the Village Hall Management Committee.